André Gregory: Early life

+Career

+1960s & 1970s

 During the 1960s and 1970s, Gregory directed a number of avant-garde productions developed through ensemble collaboration, the most famous of which was Alice in Wonderland (1970), based on Lewis Carroll's two classic Alice books.
 He founded his own theatrical company, The Manhattan Project, in 1968.
 In 1975 he directed Our Late Night, the first produced play by Wallace Shawn, which began a long working relationship between the two men.

 Shortly afterward, Gregory's growing misgivings about the role of theatre in modern life, and what he felt was a trend toward fascism in the United States, led him to abruptly abandon theatre and leave the country.
 As described in the film My Dinner with Andre (1981), he traveled to Poland at director Jerzy Grotowski's invitation, where he developed a number of experimental theatrical events for private audiences.
 He spent several years in a variety of esoteric spiritual communities (such as Findhorn) developing an interest and practice in what could be called New Age beliefs.

 Although Gregory left the theatre in 1975, he has returned several times to direct small productions, usually for invited audiences.
 These included a long-running workshop of Uncle Vanya (adapted by David Mamet), which was developed from 1990 to 1994 and featured Shawn and Julianne Moore.
 Though never publicly performed, it was released as the film Vanya on 42nd Street by Gregory and Louis Malle.
 He appeared as himself, directing the play featured within the film.
 Gregory also directed a radio production of Shawn's play, The Designated Mourner, in 2002.